How much does it cost to ship a container overseas? Get tips and advice on shipping container charges – and what you can do to reduce or avoid them.

 How to avoid demurrage and detention

 Just as with the container storage fees, planning and tracking are important if you want to avoid demurrage and detention.
 Because these are surcharges you have to pay when something unexpected happens and you can’t move your containers as you thought.
 That can be trouble with customs, cargo being rolled, or even port congestion.
 In situations like those, it’s vital to be prepared.
-If you know, in advance, where your shipments are, the ETA and if something is off track you can go to the carrier or shipping line and renegotiate the level of the fees.
+If you know, in advance, where your shipments are, the ETAWhat is estimated time of arrival?
+Estimated time of arrival, commonly known as ETA, is a frequently used term globally to denote the time of coming.
+In the shipping & logistics industry, it is ...
+More and if something is off track you can go to the carrier or shipping line and renegotiate the level of the fees.

 But demurrage and detention are pretty much unavoidable if you use containers from carriers – also known as COC containers.

 If you want to avoid demurrage and detention charges you should consider if SOC containers could be something for you instead.
 SOC containers are owned by shippers who want their empty containers moved without paying for the repositioning.
 That’s why the per diem fees are very low.
 And depending on the stretch, you might even get paid to move the container.

 On xChange, can you not only find SOC containers from trustworthy partners.
 You’ll also have all your shipments, in and out of xChange, automatically tracked.
 That way you always know where the containers are, if everything is going according to plans, and if you need to take action.
 Making planning, tracking, and transparency easy for you.
 Sounds convenient, right?
 Then click on the banner below and book a call with our team – they’ll show you how the platform can help you and your business.